Sunjammer/nfuse/README.md

 Generic JavaScript stuff like `ramda`, `lodash`, `rx` and the like will work fine.

-## Special powers
-`nfuse` itself takes no arguments, but it passes any it receives on to the `fuse` command: `nfuse preview` is synonymous with `fuse preview`

 ## Disclaimers
 Under constant development.
 YMMV.
-Report errors as you encounter them.
+[Report issues](https://github.com/Sunjammer/nfuse/issues) as you encounter them.